oluwatunmiisheii/react-smart-conditional/README.md

 ### Using React Conditional Render

 This example showcases the same component using the `react-conditional-render` library.
-The `Show` component and its child components (`If`, `ElseIf`, and `Else`) provide a more declarative and readable approach to conditional rendering, especially for complex scenarios.
+The `Show` component and its child components (`If`, and `Else`) provide a more declarative and readable approach to conditional rendering, especially for complex scenarios.

 ```jsx
 import React from 'react';